kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 ### New 'GatewayGroup' Resource

-This was proposed in the Gateway Hiearchy Brainstorming document (see references below).
+This was proposed in the Gateway Hierarchy Brainstorming document (see references below).
 The idea is to introduce a central resource that will coalesce Gateways together and offer forms of delegation.

 Issues with this is complexity with status propagation, cluster vs. namespace scoping etc. It also lacks a migration path for existing Gateways to help shard listeners.